 Victoria Police respond to calls for Pride March ban

-A Victoria Police spokeswoman said the force acknowledged concerns around police participating in the annual Pride March in uniform.
+A Victoria Police spokesperson said the force acknowledged concerns around police participating in the annual Pride March in uniform.

-“Victoria Police cherishes the opportunity to celebrate and show our support for LGBTIQ communities and our own LGBTIQ employees at Pride March every year and for the past 19 years,” she said.
+“Victoria Police cherishes the opportunity to celebrate and show our support for LGBTIQ communities and our own LGBTIQ employees at Pride March every year and for the past 19 years,” they said.

 “Participating in this inclusive event is a proud reminder that Victoria Police is representative of the community we serve.